1. When is Business Personal Property appraised?

 15. Are non-profit organizations required to file Business Property Statements?

 Yes.
 The filing laws apply to non-profit organizations.
-Non-profit organizations may, however, qualify for property tax exemptions.
-For more information, please contact the Exemptions Division of the Assessor’s Office by calling (415) 554-5596.
-If you would like more information regarding the Homeowner's Exemption, please dial (415) 554-5609 or (415) 554-5542.
+Non profit organizations may, however, qualify for property tax exemptions.
+For more information, please contact the Exemption Division of the Assessor’s Office by alpha assignment.
+If the assessee’s name begins with A through M, please call (415) 554-5658; N through Z, call (415) 554-5584.